TL;DR Answer Box

 Before signing anything, take these action steps:

-Will you truly use the vacation home?
-Or would a flexible travel plan and investment growth serve you better?
+- 📌 Define your why and timeline: Will you truly use the vacation home, or would flexible travel + compounding serve you better?

 🧠 Final Thoughts